 All nodes have a different RAM capacity to store unconfirmed transactions.
 As a result, each node has its own rendition of the pending transactions, this explains the variety of Mempool sizes & transactions counts found on different sources.

 But how do the nodes avoid from crashing due to overload by the Mempool size?
 If the Mempool size gets too close to the RAM capacity, the node sets up a minimal fee threshold.
-Transactions with fees per kB lower than this threshold are immediately removed from the Mempool and only new transactions with a fee per kB large enough are not allowed access to the Mempool.
+Transactions with fees per kB lower than this threshold are immediately removed from the Mempool and only new transactions with a fee per kB large enough are allowed access to the Mempool.

 The Mempool is part of BIP 35 (Bitcoin Improvement Proposal), and it helps SPV wallets (lightweight wallets) record transactions, Bitcoin miners that wish to catch up with transactions after the previous block was mined and more.